Regional-Modeling-LATMOS-IGE/WRF-Chem-training/intro-WRF-modeling-system/WRF-modeling-system.md

 The current of the WRF modeling system - as of 11 March 2024 is 4.5.2.

 All information on the WRF modleing system including user mailing lists, documentation, and support from NCAR the main model developer for WRF dynamics is found at: https://www2.mmm.ucar.edu/wrf/users/download/get_source.html
-WRF-Chem is managed by NOAA and the main page for information is: https://ruc.noaa.gov/wrf/wrf-chem/
+WRF-Chem is managed by NOAA and the main page for information is found at https://ruc.noaa.gov/wrf/wrf-chem/ .

 WRF and WRF-Chem are modular modeling systems, which mutliple options for treating processes in the atmosphere, coupling with the land/ocean/ice surfaces, and atmospheric chemistry (trace gas and aerosols).
 We will present one model setup that we frequenly use at IGE/LATMOS.
 However, other model setups are possible using other atmopserhic, surface, and atmospheric chemsitry setups.

-The specific setup for the chemistry part of WRF-Chem presented here is MOZART gas-phase chemistry with MOSAIC aerosols (https://www2.acom.ucar.edu).
+The specific setup for the chemistry part of WRF-Chem presented here is MOZART-4 gas-phase chemistry (see: https://gmd.copernicus.org/articles/3/43/2010/) with MOSAIC 4-bin aerosols (see original publication of this aerosol model at: https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2007jd008782).
+The coupling of MOZART-MOSAIC 4 bin aerosol scheme is described at *GET DOC WHEN NCAR SITE IS BACK UP*.
 MOSAIC aerosol physics and chemistry are developed by a joint collaboration between PNNL and NCAR and the MOZART gas phase chemistry scheme is developed at NCAR.

 %#---- Instructions for running a WRFChem4 Arctic simulation on spirit with